I'm the Map, I'm the Map, I'm the Map, I'm the Map...

 Unlike regular story zones, however, Maps can have one or more Affixes applied to them.
 These affixes can do things like increase monster damage, apply curses to you, empower the bosses of the map, and so on.
 Each affix adds extra loot drops, but makes the map more difficult in exchange.
 Like any other item, maps can be modified by currency items - most commonly, you'll just use an Orb of Alchemy to turn it into a Rare map with many affixes.

 Once you have a map, you can take it to the Templar Laboratory, located in the Epilogue, or more likely use it in the Hideout-placeable Map Device you'll gain access to shortly after reaching the Epilogue.
-When used, a map generates 6 portals to the zone it opened.
+Maps can also be brought to the various Masters to open maps that contain their special missions, provided that you have one of their missions available (the Atlas of Worlds, described later, displays how many of each Master's missions you have).
+When used, a map generates 6 portals to the zone it creates.